wmww/bfstack/engine/readme.md

 - `!`: inverses the following matcher (only matches if it does not match).
 Can not be applied to an unbound variable.

 ## Property Tests
 If the `-t` flag is specified, instead of running the program once and exiting, tests are run.
 Each test starts at an assertion, generates random values that match that assertion and runs the program to the next assertion or end of file.
+Any requested user input is also randomly generated.
 Each block of code is tested a number of times.

 ## Tagged snippets
 The bests method of code reuse in BFStack programs is to abstract the common code into a subroutine, but that's not always a practical option.
 If you want to use the same code in multiple places and make sure it stays in sync, you can use a tagged snippet.
 Tagged snippets start with a tag, followed by a curly brace block.
 For example: